adsp-hyperfake/HyperFaaS/README.md

 This will generate metrics data for the functions specified in the used config.

-#### 1.1 Data Generation on different VMs
+#### 1.1 Different VMs Setup

-To improve the quality of the results, you probably want to run HyperFaaS and the load generator in different VMs/ machines.
-For that purposes we have a script designed specially for SUT and Client.
+To improve the quality of the results, you probably want to run HyperFaaS and the load generator on different VMs/machines.
+For that purpose, we have a script designed specifically for SUT and Client.

-In the machine where you run the load generator, create or use a config file.
-You can see the existing config files in the benchmarks/configs folder.
-We have a script pull-metrics.sh that will pull the metrics from the SUT and save them to a local database.
+On the machine where you run the load generator, create or use a config file.
+You can see the existing config files in the `benchmarks/configs` folder.
+We have a script `pull-metrics.sh` that will pull the metrics from the SUT and save them to a local database.
 Make sure to configure it correctly.

 ```bash
 just run-full-pipeline <config_file> <output_file>
 ```

-The `out_file` is the csv file where the load generator will save the results.
-The results will automatically be processed and saved to a `sqlite` database inside the benchmarks folder.
+The `output_file` is the CSV file where the load generator will save the results.
+The results will automatically be processed and saved to a SQLite database inside the `benchmarks` folder.
 After that, everything gets moved to the `~/training_data` folder.

 Now you are ready to train models.